RCIP Process

 Learn more about Employer Designation

-If the candidate meets the requirements, the employer submits a recommendation application.
-If approved, the candidate receives a recommendation certificate and can then apply to Immigration, Refugees and Citizenship Canada (IRCC) for permanent residency.
+The candidate can then apply to Immigration, Refugees and Citizenship Canada (IRCC) for permanent residence.

 How to Apply for a Community Recommendation